evoteum/estate-reusable-workflows/README.md

 Here is how it works:
 1.	`estate-reusable-workflows` defines reusable workflows in `.github/workflows/`.
-2. Each workflow’s conditions are stored in `workflows.yml` to determine when it should apply.
+2. Each workflow's conditions are stored in `workflows.yml` to determine when it should apply.
 3. The repo configuration is defined in `repos.yml` in `estate-repos`.
 4. `estate-repos` calls the `github/workflows` module in `tofu-modules`
 5. The `github/workflows` module automatically